Neural Conditional Transport Maps: Neural Conditional Transport Maps

 \subsection{Conditioning mechanism}

 Our framework supports conditioning on discrete and continuous variables, with the capability to enable either or both types of conditioning depending on the application.
-The conditioning module transforms these inputs into a unified representation that modulates the transport map.
+The conditioning module transforms these inputs into a unified representation that modulates the transport map, enabling efficient scaling to applications requiring transport across many conditioning values without solving separate OT problems.

 For \textbf{discrete variables} (e.g., categorical features with $K$ possible values), we use learnable embeddings.
 Each variable $k \in \{0, 1, ..., K-1\}$ is mapped to an embedding $\mathbf{e}_k \in \mathbb{R}^{d_c}$, where $d_c$ is the condition dimensionality, defined as $\mathbf{e}_k = \mathcal{E}[k]$ with $\mathcal{E} \in \mathbb{R}^{K \times d_c}$.
-For \textbf{continuous variables}, based on Transformers \cite{vaswani2017attention} and Radiance Fields \cite{mildenhall2020nerf}, we use sinusoidal positional encodings to preserve the continuous nature while providing a rich representation:$ \text{PE}(p, 2i) = \sin\left(\frac{p}{10000^{2i/d}}\right)$, $\text{PE}(p, 2i+1) = \cos\left(\frac{p}{10000^{2i/d}}\right)$, where $p$ is the min-max normalized continuous value, $d$ is the encoding dimension, and $i \in \{0, 1, ..., d/2-1\}$.
+For \textbf{continuous variables}, based on Transformers \cite{vaswani2017attention} and Radiance Fields \cite{mildenhall2020nerf}, we use sinusoidal positional encodings to preserve the continuous nature while providing a rich representation: $ \text{PE}(p, 2i) = \sin\left(\frac{p}{10000^{2i/d}}\right)$, $\text{PE}(p, 2i+1) = \cos\left(\frac{p}{10000^{2i/d}}\right)$, where $p$ is the min-max normalized continuous value, $d$ is the encoding dimension, and $i \in \{0, 1, ..., d/2-1\}$.
 Additionally, we support other encoding strategies including Fourier features, learned embeddings, or scalar values, allowing flexible adaptation to different problem domains.

 \textbf{Unified Conditioning.} The conditioning module flexibly handles discrete variables, continuous variables, or both.
 When both types are present, their representations are concatenated, then processed to produce the final conditioning vector $\mathbf{c} = \text{MLP}([\mathbf{e}_{\text{discrete}}, \text{PE}(p_{\text{continuous}})])$, where $[\cdot, \cdot]$ denotes concatenation and MLP is a multi-layer perceptron with SiLU~\cite{ramachandran2017searching} activations.
 The resulting vector $\mathbf{c} \in \mathbb{R}^{d_c}$ is used to modulate the transport map in the latent space.